IRB Application Process

 The IRB is committed both to facilitating research and to assuring that all research at SXU meets federal guidelines protecting the rights of human subjects.
 Please feel free to contact any IRB member should you have any questions.
 If you desire further information, you may request a copy of the Belmont Report (PDF) and/or of the Federal Regulations from the Office of Academic Affairs (45 CFR 46) (PDF).

 In compliance with Sections 115 and 103.b.3-5 of 45 CFR 46, the IRB maintains records of IRB operations, applications to the IRB, and decisions related to those applications.
 Records related to IRB applications that are not approved are kept for 3 years after the date on which the decision was rendered, and records pertaining to IRB applications that were approved are kept for 3 years after the conclusion of the study.
-More information on the IRB and its procedures can be found in Section 2.2.12 of the Faculty Handbook.

 Key Steps in Preparing an IRB Application: